 Revenue from crop insurance proceeds is recorded when the amount can be reasonably determined and upon establishment of the present right to payment.
-We recorded agribusiness revenues from crop insurance proceeds of \$2.3 million, \$0.1 million and \$0.1 million in fiscal years 2019, 2018 and 2017, respectively.
+We recorded agribusiness revenues from crop insurance proceeds of zero, \$2.3 million and \$0.1 million in fiscal years 2020, 2019 and 2018, respectively.